gisabernardess/venture/README.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [Chakra UI](https://chakra-ui.com/)

+## 🔖 Layout

+You can view the layout of the project in the <a href="https://www.figma.com/file/n0HOpITD6ktjuBjSr5R8Eb/Venture?node-id=0%3A1" rel="nofollow">web</a> version.
+You need to have a <a href="https://www.figma.com/" rel="nofollow">Figma</a> account to access it.

 ## ℹ️ How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Yarn](https://legacy.yarnpkg.com).
 From your command line: